-Contact Reconciliation Australia to verify that our primary and secondary contact details are up to date, to ensure we do not miss out on important RAP correspondence.
-June annually ESG Manager Contact Reconciliation Australia to request our unique link, to access the online RAP Impact Survey. l August annually ESG Manager Complete and submit the annual RAP Impact Survey to Reconciliation Australia.
-30 September annually ESG Manager GOVERNANCE Report RAP progress to all staff and senior leaders twice per year. • The first update will occur when our Innovate RAP has been endorsed in late 2024.
+, " Contact Reconciliation Australia to verify that our primary and secondary contact details are up to date, to ensure we do not miss out on important RAP correspondence.
+June annually ESG Manager Contact Reconciliation Australia to request our unique link, to access the online RAP Impact Survey.
+1 August annually ESG Manager 13.
+Build accountability and Complete and submit the annual RAP Impact Survey to Reconciliation Australia.
+30 September annually ESG Manager transparency through reporting RAP achievements, challenges and learnings both internally and externally.
+RAP Report RAP progress to all staff and senior leaders twice per year. • The first update will occur when our Innovate RAP has been endorsed in late 2024.
 Then the updates will occur in June and December each year.
 June and December 2025 and 2026 RAP Champion Publicly report our RAP achievements, challenges and learnings, annually in sustainability report.
 March, 2026 ESG Manager Investigate participating in Reconciliation Australia's biennial Workplace RAP Barometer.
 May, 2026 People & Culture Co-Ordinator Submit a traffic light report to Reconciliation Australia at the conclusion of this RAP.
-December, 2026 ESG Manager Register via Reconciliation Australia's website to begin developing our next RAP.
+December, 2026 ESG Manager 14.
+Continue our reconciliation journey by developing our next RAP.
+Register via Reconciliation Australia's website to begin developing our next RAP.
 August, 2025 ESG Manager